Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 ## Data Quality is Key

-Three months into my job I realized we had to do something about our data quality.
-We had two major cities and the county both complaining about how reports coming from our HMIS were not reliable.
-One month they'd produce an "accurate" account of who was in a program the municipalities were funding, then, the next month they would be completely off.
+Three months into my job I realized we had to do something about data quality.
+We had two cities and a county both complaining the reports coming from HMIS were not reliable.
+One month they'd produce an "accurate" account of who was in a program, then, the next month they would be completely off.
 (Of course, the municipalities knew they were off because the agencies funded were keeping a separate set of books--more on that later)

 We had to do something.
-To be honest--oh yah, and always be honest--we didn't have a clue what our system data quality was like.
-There was data quality detection system in place to determine if it was good or bad.

-Luckily, our software vendor had an HMIS data error report which would list out HUD data errors of clients active in any program.
+To be honest--oh yah, and always be honest--we didn't have a clue what our data quality was like.
+There was no data quality detection system in place to determine if it was good or bad.
+Luckily, our software vendor had an HMIS data error report which would list out HUD data errors of participants active in any program.
 Without a better solution, I pulled this report for every program and aggregated the data errors.

 <div id="data-errors-2016"></div>
 <script src="https://ladvien.com/projects/d3/tx-601/data-errors-2016.js"></script>

-Often, you are caught in this political position where you must confront agencies about their poor data quality, who also pay your bills.
-It's tough.

-One of the best things you could do is get the CoC Governing Board involved in the Data Quality Assurance process.

-Before we had the HUD Data Quality report we would provide our CoC Board the above trend and this tree graph.
+Well, crap.
+They had right to complain.

+Above is a graph of 2016's data errors, in 2015 it started at approximately 100,000 errors.
+Without the wisdom I've now, I used the raw numbers to present to our COC Governing board to show we were addressing the municipalities concerns.

+But this is only half the story.
+What if only one agency was causing all these data errors?

+To address this problem, we used a tree graph.

 <script src="//d3plus.org/js/d3.js"></script>
 <script src="//d3plus.org/js/d3plus.js"></script>